webpack/webpack.js.org/src/content/guides/author-libraries.md

 ## Externalize Lodash

 Now, if you run `webpack`, you will find that a largish bundle is created.
 If you inspect the file, you'll see that lodash has been bundled along with your code.
-In this case, we'd prefer to treat `lodash` as a `peerDependency`.
+In this case, we'd prefer to treat `lodash` as a *peer dependency*.
 Meaning that the consumer should already have `lodash` installed.
 Hence you would want to give up control of this external library to the consumer of your library.

 This can be done using the `externals` configuration: